Are Mushrooms Low FODMAP? (Yes, Oyster Mushrooms Only)

 FODMAP stacking: watch the polyols

-If you stack several of these in one meal, each at a "safe" serve, you can still end up with symptoms.
+Stacking several of these in one meal, each at a "safe" serve, can still end up over threshold.
 This is FODMAP stacking, and polyols are one of the groups where it catches people out most often.
 A 1-cup serve of oyster mushrooms plus a small serve of avocado plus a handful of sweet potato fries is three polyol hits in one meal.
 Individually fine, together often not.

-For elimination, I keep mushrooms in one dish per day, not spread across breakfast, lunch, and dinner.
+For elimination, keeping mushrooms in one dish per day (not spread across breakfast, lunch, and dinner) is the simplest way to avoid stacking them against themselves.

 Direct swaps in the recipes you already cook